fudamuboy/fudamuboy/README.md

 </div>

 <h1 align="center">Hi 👋, I'm SALIM</h1>
-<h3 align="center">MOBILE DEV</h3>

 <p>
-  I'm from Mali, currently living in Tokat, Türkiye.
   Computer Engineering student at Tokat Gaziosmanpaşa University.
 I particularly enjoy working on front-end development, creating intuitive and responsive user interfaces.
 Currently, I specialize in React Native and React development, building mobile and web applications that are both functional and visually appealing.
+I am always keen to explore and learn new technologies, and I thrive in collaborative team environments.
 </p>

-- 🔭 I’m currently a computer engineering student at Gaziosmanpaşa University

-- 🌱 Currently learning Android dev by React Native
+- 🌱 Currently learning Front-end and React-Native developer.

 - ⚡ I am passionate about mobile dev and Web development.